 However, from what we know of Robin Hood he was very spiritual and used to make daily prayers to the Virgin Mary.

 He also said he would never harm a woman.
 So, it could never have been Robin Hood who attacked the nuns!
 However, a more modern celebration takes place here every year to honour Robin Hood on the grounds.

 Robin Hood Live, previously known as the Robin Hood Pageant, has been running for well over 38 years now.

-It’s an immersive experience where you will be transported back to the 12th century Nottingham.
-You’ll meet Robin Hood, some of his merry men and even the sheriff of Nottingham!
+It’s an immersive experience where you will be transported back to 12th century Nottingham.
+You’ll meet Robin Hood, some of his merry men, and even the sheriff of Nottingham!